uxlfoundation/oneapi-construction-kit/doc/source/cl/test/unitcl.rst

   ``OfflineSpirExecution``, and ``OfflineSpirvExecution`` tests will not work for this kernel if this requirement is set.
 * ``nospir`` - Skip all SPIR generation steps for this kernel.
-This will only have an effect if you are running the :ref:`regenerate-spir target<regenerate-spir and regenerate-spirv targets>`.
-  ``SpirExecution`` and ``OfflineSpirExecution`` tests will not work for this kernel if this requirement is set.
+This will only have an effect if you are running the :ref:`regenerate-spir<regenerate-spir-spirv>` target. ``SpirExecution`` and ``OfflineSpirExecution`` tests will not work for this kernel if this requirement is set.
 * ``nospirv`` - Skip all SPIR-V generation steps for this kernel.
-This will only have an effect if you are running the :ref:`regenerate-spirv target<regenerate-spir and regenerate-spirv targets>`.
-  ``SpirvExecution`` and ``OfflineSpirvExecution`` tests will not work for this kernel if this requirement is set.
+This will only have an effect if you are running the :ref:`regenerate-spirv<regenerate-spir-spirv>` target. ``SpirvExecution`` and ``OfflineSpirvExecution`` tests will not work for this kernel if this requirement is set.
 * ``double`` - If your kernel requires doubles (i.e., the ``cl_khr_fp64``
   extension), then CMake will only compile the kernel for targets with the ``fp64`` capability.